 Get your hands dirty

-Here’s an exercise you can try at home to get a better feel for running automated infrastructure tests in CI:
+Here’s an exercise you can try at home to go deeper:

-You now have a self-testing build that runs your sample app automated tests, Terrascan, and OpenTofu tests after every commit.
+You now have a self-testing build that runs your application and infrastructure tests after every commit.
 If you keep growing this suite of automated tests, and you regularly integrate changes from all of your developers, then your code will always be in a deployable state.
 But how do you actually do the deployments?
 That’s the topic of the next section.

 Continuous Delivery (CD)